-Extensions to the final MEng project report deadline cannot be requested via the departmental allowance process as it is a major part of the degree assessment.
-These must be requested via the EAMC process.
-Even where such an allowance is granted the examiners are not able to accommodate a deadline extension of more than 5 days in any circumstances due to the need to mark and class candidates.
+Extensions to the final MEng project report deadline are very limited as deadlines for marking and assessment of this activity are very tight.
+The examiners are not able to accommodate a deadline extension of more than 3 days due to the need to mark and class candidates.
 As this project runs over the entire year it is expected that there will be very limited circumstances where a short deadline extension is relevant.
 Extensions of over 3 days will not, therefore, be available via the department extension process.
 Should a student obtain approval for an extension of more than 3 days from EAMC the examiners would not be able to class the candidate in time for General Admission.

 Failure to submit any project reports for assessment will be treated in the same way as a missed examination: zero marks awarded.
 Please note that the EAMC's guidelines suggest that they would be unlikely to propose classing a candidate who does not submit a final project report, given it amounts to 50% of the year's work.

 Penalties will be applied, where no extension is granted, for each day that a report is late.
-The final report will not be accepted if more than five days late.
+The final report will not be accepted if more than three days late.